 Study Design:

-Type of study: A prospective cross-sectional study; include a pregnant woman in early pregnancy (gestational age <14 weeks) enrolled in the study who is visiting outpatient’s department of Obstetrics and Gynecology in Benghazi medical center for 6 months (1-7-2022- to 31-12-2022).
+Type of study: A prospective cross-sectional study; including a pregnant woman in early pregnancy (gestational age <14 weeks) enrolled in the study who is visiting the outpatient department of Obstetrics and Gynecology in Benghazi Medical Center for 6 months (1-7-2022- to 31-12-2022).

-Population Pregnant women in early pregnancy (gestational age <14 weeks).
+Population: Pregnant women in early pregnancy (gestational age <14 weeks).

-Study-sitting: Outpatients department of Obstetrics and Gynecology in Benghazi medical center.
+Study-sitting: Outpatient Department of Obstetrics and Gynecology in Benghazi Medical Center.

 Procedure: